HonzaF-AIE/AdresyCZ/readme.md

 For more information, visit: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 Note:
 The original data were downloaded in geojson format.
-Then it was formated into csv using python 3.13 and pandas 2.3
+Then it was formated into csv using python 3.13 and pandas 2.3.
+The data were divided by individual municipalities so that each file contains one municipality with all address points identifiable by the following attributes: building registration number, house number, street name, municipality name, district (local part) name, cuzkbud_id, and geographic coordinates in the format latitude and longitude (converted from the original S-JTSK – Unified Trigonometric Cadastral Network System).
+The rest of the featuers was removed.